thomas-roos/aws-greengrass-lite/spec/components/teshttpserverd.md

 The following is the current daemon implementation flow:

-- [teshttpserverd-1] The `teshttpserverd` daemon will use the `tes` daemon for acquiring credentials.
+- [tes-http-serverd-1] The `tes-http-serverd` daemon will use the `tes` daemon for acquiring credentials.
-- [teshttpserverd-2] On connection, the `teshttpserverd` daemon will validate the provided token and establish an http connection with the server.
+- [tes-http-serverd-2] On connection, the `tes-http-serverd` daemon will validate the provided token and establish an http connection with the server.
-- [teshttpserverd-3] On request, the `teshttpserverd` daemon will validate the request and headers.
+- [tes-http-serverd-3] On request, the `tes-http-serverd` daemon will validate the request and headers.
-- [teshttpserverd-4] On request, the `teshttpserverd` daemon will make a request to the `tes` daemon to acquire the temporary credentials vended, and return to the caller.
+- [tes-http-serverd-4] On request, the `tes-http-serverd` daemon will make a request to the `tes` daemon to acquire the temporary credentials vended, and return to the caller.

 ## CLI parameters

 ### port

-- [teshttpserverd-param-port-1] The port argument configures the port for which the server will run on.
+- [tes-http-serverd-param-port-1] The port argument configures the port for which the server will run on.
 If not provided will default to port `8090`.

 ## Environment Variables